-The Tippecanoe County Animal Control Officers wish to provide our professional assistance for the health and protection of the residents of Tippecanoe County.
-Our responsibilities include the enforcement of state animal control laws, the humane capture and treatment of unwanted animals, investigation of animal abuse, neglect, cruelty, and the provision of emergency transportation and care for injured animals.
+The Tippecanoe County Animal Control Department provides animal control assistance to residents of Tippecanoe County, through the enforcement of state animal control laws; the humane capture and treatment of unwanted animals; investigation of animal abuse, neglect, and cruelty; and the provision of emergency transportation and care for injured animals.
 We also respond to calls involving nuisance complaints, and animal bites.

 Answers from our Animal Control Officer

 Q. What if I find a stray dog?

 A. Call Animal Control and if possible you can post a picture and description of the animal on the "Lost and Found Pets of Greater Lafayette" Facebook page to help the owner locate the animal.

 Q. Why should I call the Animal Control Officer instead of just keeping the animal?

 A. Animals picked up by the Animal Control Officer are taken to a no kill shelter where they are assessed and then can be legally adopted out after 5 days if the animal's owner does not claim it.